marmelab/react-admin/docs/TabbedForm.md

 - `label`: the label of the tab
 - `path`: the path of the tab in the URL (ignored when `syncWithLocation={false}`)
-- `count`: the number of items in the tab (dislayed close to the label)
+- `count`: the number of items in the tab (displayed close to the label)
 - `sx`: custom styles to apply to the tab
 - `children`: the content of the tab (usually a list of inputs)